EVERSE-ResearchSoftware/RSQKit/pages/contributing/contribution_guidelines.md

+---
-## Contribution Guidelines
+title: Contribution Guidelines
+---

 The RSQKit is currently in a startup phase and still under heavy development which means its structure and content is likely to change a lot.
 During this phase, we organise contributions through the EVERSE project's internal documents and communication channels, and welcome reports on issues and problems with existing pages, fixes to existing content, and reviews of proposed changes.
 At some point in the future, we will move towards a fully GitHub-centered contribution workflow.

 The content of RSQKit is currently being approved and curated by the [RSQKit Editorial Board][editorial-board], who are also acting as the official
 **Maintainers** of the RSQKit repository.
 The RSQKit **Editorial Board Members** work together with Internal Contributors from the EVERSE project and External Contributors (jointly known as **Contributors**) to identify where and how their contribution fits best in RSQKit.

-### Contributor Agreement
+## Contributor Agreement

-By contributing, you agree that we may redistribute your work under [our license](LICENSE).
+By contributing, you agree that we may redistribute your work under [our license][licence].
 In exchange, we will address your issues and/or assess your change proposal as promptly as we can.

+## Content in Markdown

+RSQKit's content mainly consists of [pages][pages] in Markdown (in addition to [data and metadata][data] in YAML).
+Markdown is a lightweight and human-readable markup language that gets translated into HTML pages that get served as web pages.
+For more information about the general Markdown format, please check the [Markdown guidelines](https://guides.github.com/features/mastering-markdown/).

+You may also find the ["Markdown Cheatsheet" from RDMKit][markdown-cheatsheet] very useful as a quick reference.

-### How to Contribute
+## How to Contribute

 The easiest way to get started is to file an issue to tell us about a spelling mistake, some awkward wording, or a factual error.